jamaljsr/polar/README.md

 ## Contact

-I plan to setup a website and email soon.
-The best place to reach me now is on Twitter @jamaljsr.
+The best place to reach me is on Twitter @jamaljsr.
 I also lurk in the LND Slack server, so you can msg me there as well.